tristanpoland/SkiffUI/README.md

 ## How it works
 SkiffUI interacts with docker by converting graphical node data into commands for your container service, these commands are then executed as root on the host.

-## Future plans for SkiffUI
-- Integration with Kubernetes
-- Integration with Docker Swarm
-- GUI based container generator (drag software into container from a toolbox to generate a docker image)
-- Remote system connection via SSH

 [Visit our company website](https://gameplexsoftware.com)

 [SkiffUI Website](https://gameplexsoftware.com/skiffui)